tazee/tazee.github.io/yt-tools/index.md

 ## Clipboard
 Sub Tools provide a clipboard for copying, cutting, and pasting mesh elements (vertices, edges, and faces).
 Select an element and press the Copy button to save it to the internal mesh on the clipboard.
 Saved elements can be pasted to the currently active mesh by pressing the Paste button.
 Pressing the Copy button without selecting anything copies all elements of the active mesh to the clipboard.
 The Cut button copies the mesh elements and then deletes the selected elements from the active mesh.
 When copying in vertex mode, only the mesh vertices are saved to the clipboard.
 In edge mode, only the edges that make up the mesh are copied like a wireframe. <br>
+Starting with v1.5.1, we have updated the app so that you can also copy and paste curve splines.<br>
-<b>New Mesh from Clipboard</b> pastes the data stored in the clipboard into a newly created mesh. <br>
+<b>New Object from Clipboard</b> pastes the data stored in the clipboard into a newly created object. <br>
 The following attributes can also be copied and pasted on the clipboard: <br>
 * Material
 * UV Map, Vertex Color, Shapekey